FOOTPRINTS IN NAMIBIA

 Hiking distance approx. 4 km; hiking time approx. 2 hours and elevation approx. 200 m↑↓

-With a warm smile, your guide greets you at the Windhoek International Airport and after a short tour briefing, your adventure can begin.
+Arrival at Windhoek International Airport no later than 9am.
+With a warm smile, your guide greets you at the airport and after a short tour briefing, your adventure can begin.
 You leave Windhoek and make your way north, passing through the small town of Okahandja along the way.
 Your destination for today is the charming Waterberg Guest Farm.
 After some time to relax, you go on your first hike together with your guide.
 You hike along one of the guest farm’s nature trails, to the top of the Small Waterberg Mountain.
 Here you will be greeted with a stunning view of the Waterberg Plateau.
 In the evening, a delicious meal awaits you.

 Day 2 | Waterberg Area – Etosha National Park